About the Award

 Any member of the public can nominate an inventor for the European Inventor Award.
 The selection process relies on the hard work of EPO experts and an independent international jury that evaluates innovations not only on their technological originality but also on their economic and social impact.

 Proposals from any technical field are invited from the general public, national patent offices and EPO staff.
-The open call for proposals runs from around April until September.
+The call for proposals will remain open until 1 October.

 At the jury meeting, a shortlist of around 40 candidates is carefully evaluated and each juror allocates points for their first, second and third choices in the five categories.
 After two rounds of voting and elimination, three finalists (including one winner) remain in each category.